-Greece: Oil refiner ELPE applied for EBRD loan to support its solar project19.
-August 2020. / SEE Energy News
+Greece: Oil refiner ELPE applied for EBRD loan to support its solar project, SEE Energy News

 In order to finance its RES project – 204 MW solar project, Greek state-controlled oil refiner Hellenic Petroleum (ELPE) has applied for a 75-million-euro loan from the European Bank for Reconstruction and Development (EBRD).